bentruyman/glue/README.md

 ### Instantiating New Modules

-New modules can be instantiated with previously specified constructors simply by invoking `glue` with the name of the module.
+New modules can be instantiated with previously specified factories simply by invoking `glue` with the name of the module.

 ```html
 <div data-glue="hello-world"></div>